-ONI or Defence-NSSTC makes payments on satisfactory progress of your project.
+ONI or NSSTC or Australian National Intelligence Community or National Security Entity make payments on satisfactory progress of your project.

 Evaluation of the grant opportunity.

 We evaluate the specific grant activity and the grant opportunity as a whole.
 We will use information You provide to Us through Your reports to inform evaluations.